 Cardboard packaging also fails to protect the gum from humidity, so you need to use it quickly.
 As we wrapped up our testing with 5 pieces of Glee remaining, our weather got very humid.
 I put the box inside a plastic sandwich bag.

 Glee’s xylitol is derived from birch and beech trees.
 The gum is non-GMO certified, kosher, and made in the USA.
-It does not contain corn or soy but is processed in a facility with soy.
+It does not contain soy but is processed in a facility with soy.
+UPDATE: A reader pointed out that citric acid is often made from corn, so Glee is not corn-free.

 Glee is the only gum we tried that is not vegan–it contains beeswax.
 The coloring is beta-carotene.
 Other ingredients are gum arabic, glycerin, natural flavors, sunflower lecithin, resinous glaze, carnauba wax, and citric acid.